w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-society-kusama.md

 [Convention of Approval of Membership](https://kusama.subscan.io/extrinsic/0x948d3a4378914341dc7af9220a4c73acb2b3f72a70f14ee8089799da16d94c17) -
 Rules about joining the Kusama society

-In order to decode the rules you need to navigate to the Parameters section: Element 1 ("proposal") -> "value" -> "params" -> Element 2 ("rules") -> copy the section "value" and paste it into a hexadecimal to UTF8 converter.
+The rules are encoded on-chain in UTF-8 format.
+This is displayed in most block explorers as a hexadecimal string.
+In order to see the rules in human-readable format, you can convert it.
+In the extrinsic's parameters go to Element 1 ("proposal") -> "value" -> "params" -> Element 2 ("rules") and copy the value corresponding to the key "value".
+You can use a hex-to-UTF8 converter to then display the text.
+Note that the text is formatted with Markdown.

 [substrate pallet]: https://paritytech.github.io/substrate/master/pallet_society/index.html
 [kappa rules]: